PushpakKumar12a/CoinSight/README.md

-# Crypto Price Prediction App
+# CoinSight - Crypto Price Prediction App

 > A full-stack web application that forecasts cryptocurrency prices using LSTM neural networks — built with a Python/FastAPI backend and a React frontend.